-Adani’s sudden exit from APSEZ stirs fresh turbulence amid mounting legal scrutiny
+Adani’s sudden exit from APSEZ stirs speculation on fresh turbulence amid legal scrutiny

-U.S. Justice Department probes into whether the group’s firms imported sanctioned Iranian liquefied petroleum gas via Mundra Port, a key Adani facility.
+U.S. probe into whether it’s firms imported sanctioned Iranian liquefied petroleum gas via Mundra Port, a key Adani facility - potentially breaching international sanctions, as per a WSJ report.

-A sweeping $250 million bribery and fraud investigation targeting Gautam Adani and his associates, brought by U.S. prosecutors and the SEC.
+A sweeping $250 million bribery and fraud investigation targeting Gautam Adani and his associates, brought by U.S. prosecutors and the SEC - allegations raised by short-seller Hindenburg Research.

 APSEZ shares dropped 2% intraday to ₹1,361.10 following news of the resignation, dragging the Nifty 50 along with it.